Financial Aid & Scholarships

 How to Accept Your Aid Offer

-To accept your financial aid, login to Beaver Hub.
+To accept your financial aid, login to your financial aid self-service portal.
 Log in using your ONID username and password.
 If you need assistance with this information, you can contact the OSU Computer Help Desk at 541-737-3474.

-You can then accept, reject, or revise your Financial Aid Award through Beaver Hub by completing the following steps:
+You can then accept, reject, or revise your Financial Aid Award through your financial aid self-service portal by completing the following steps:

 • Select the Award Offer tab